Welcome BackWelcome Back

 Customers receive a percentage of their spend back as credit.
 Transparent, easy to understand, but attracts value-seekers rather than loyal customers.

-Works well for: High-ticket establishments where cashback feels meaningful, not cheap.
+Works well for: high-ticket establishments where cashback feels meaningful, not cheap.

 Setting up your loyalty program: what you actually need